Ivorforce/LLED-Wifi/README.md

 This software is intended to run an LED strip using Wifi ArtNET, or just passively.

 While it does support FastLED for a variety of strip types, Apa102 / SK9822 are recommended for optimal output.
-Here, about 100x the FPS and about the same amount of color accuracy through gamma correction can be achieved.
+Here, about 100x the FPS and 32x the color accuracy can be achieved.

 # Setup